 Equation 1

-Where 18OM = measured value and 18OSW = -1.46‰, which is the inferred value for sea water adjusted for paleolatitude (Zachos et al. 1994; correction of -0.23‰) and ice-free conditions (assuming ice-free ocean values of = -1‰).
+Where 18OM = measured value and 18OSW = -1.23‰, which is the inferred value for sea water under ice-free conditions (assuming ice-free ocean values of = -1‰).
+Planktic values are also corrected for for paleolatitude (Zachos et al. 1994; correction of -0.23‰).

 The carbonate content of dried powdered samples was determined at the National Institute of Water and Atmosphere (NIWA, Wellington) via gasometric quantitative analysis after acidification (Jones and Kaiteris, 1983), with a precision of ±2%.